GunnarLarssonSLU/rise_sdvp/Embedded/RC_Controller/pos.md

 Functions related to calculating the vehicles position.

 The summary is based on that the unit has a [BMI160](https://www.bosch-sensortec.com/products/motion-sensors/imus/bmi160/) (which the F9-card used by Macbot & Drängen has).
-Though almost all will be true matter if it hasn't.
+Though almost all will be true no matter if it hasn't.

 Functions called during initiation:
 - ahrs_init_attitude_info